ncsu-landscape-dynamics/pops-core/README.md

 a mechanism called submodules.
 In your repository, run:

 ```
-git submodule add https://github.com/ncsu-landscape-dynamics/PoPSS popss
+git submodule add https://github.com/ncsu-landscape-dynamics/PoPS pops
 ```

-The will create a directory called `popss` in your repository which will now contain all the files from this repository.
+The will create a directory called `pops` in your repository which will now contain all the files from this repository.
 You can use the two following commands to see the changes to your repository: